Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Experimental Set-Up

-In OCL, evaluating the model after every update is computationally prohibitive.
-We therefore adopt an interval-based protocol where the model is evaluated every $k$ training steps.
-At evaluation step $i$ ($i \pmod k = 0$), the metrics are computed over the cumulative set of batches encountered since the last evaluation, denoted as $\mathcal{B}_{cur} = \bigcup_{j=i-k+1}^{i} b_j$, and the full history $\mathcal{H}_i = \bigcup_{j=1}^{i-k} b_j$.
-For all metrics, we define correctness in RCB based on the model's predictive confidence.
-Given a triple $(e_1, r, e_2)$ serialized into a natural language prompt, let $P(\pi_i(e_2 \mid e_1, r))$ be the model's confidence in generating the target entity $e_2$.
-An instance $d$ is considered correct if $P(\pi_i(e_2 \mid e_1, r)) > \tau$, where $\tau$ is a predefined threshold.
-For NAB, the model is evaluated by comparing the conditional log-likelihood assigned to each candidate ending given the same narrative.
-An instance is considered correct if the likelihood of the correct ending exceeds that of the distractor.
-We define the indicator function $\mathbb{I}(\pi_i(d))$ to be 1 if the prediction is correct and 0 otherwise.
+We adopt an interval-based evaluation protocol, assessing the model every $k$ training steps.
+At evaluation step $i$, metrics are computed over the cumulative batches since the last evaluation, $\mathcal{B}_{cur} = \bigcup_{j=i-k+1}^{i} b_j$, and the full training history $\mathcal{H}_i = \bigcup_{j=1}^{i-k} b_j$.
+Correctness in RCB is defined by the model's predictive confidence: given a triple $(e_1, r, e_2)$ serialized into a natural language prompt, an instance is correct if $\pi_i(e_2 \mid e_1, r) > \tau$.
+For NAB, an instance is correct if the conditional log-likelihood of the correct ending exceeds that of the distractor given the same narrative context.
+We define $\mathbb{I}(\pi_i(d)) = 1$ if the prediction is correct and 0 otherwise.

-\textbf{Online Accuracy ($\text{Acc}_{\text{online}}$).} To monitor the model’s plasticity, we measure its ability to acquire recent information by calculate accuracy over all batches accumulated since the previous evaluation: \textbf{Forgetting ($F$).} Forgetting quantifies the model's stability by tracking the loss of previously acquired knowledge.
-We consider an instance $d$ to be forgotten if it was correctly predicted at a prior evaluation step $t < i$ but is predicted incorrectly at the current step $i$.
-We normalize this by the set of instances the model learned at least once: